Richardson Truck Accident Lawyers

 stress and work for long, uninterrupted periods that can make them less

+attentive behind the wheel.
 You may be able to show that the other driver:

-- Worked too many hours without rest
+- Worked too many hours without rest.

-- Was under the influence of drugs or alcohol
+- Was under the influence of drugs or alcohol.

-- Was distracted at the time of the accident
+- Was distracted at the time of the accident.

-- Operated an unsafe vehicle
+- Operated an unsafe vehicle.

-- Did not have the proper training
+- Did not have the proper training.

-With the right planning and aggressive representation, you will be able
+With the right planning and aggressive representation from our award-winning

 for your situation.
-Get started by
+Get started by contacting MAS Law today.

-Schedule your free consultation with a Richardson truck accident
+Schedule your free injury consultation with a Richardson truck accident